|

 detector will not see it.
 Bump

 sensors provide a method for your bot to sense these obstacles.
+There are dozens of designs out there for making bump sensors.

 They range from the simple to the complex.